Dzsek/pretense/README.md

 ## 6. Editing the mission to suit your needs

 - You can add any client aircraft you want anywhere on the map.
 Should you add it inside the borders of a zone, the slot will be blocked according to the state of the zone.
 No extra effort required on your part to make it work.
+- After adding new client slots, you can run the mission through my [Mass Waypoint Editor](https://github.com/Dzsek/DCSMassWaypointEdit) tool to ensure that the waypoints of all the newly added slots are synced to the waypoint template present in the mission.
 - Due to limitations with the DCS scripting API, multiple client aircraft in the same group are not supported.
 Please limit all slots to single aircraft groups, otherwise the radio menu and some other features will not work correctly.
 - You **can not** adjust difficulty by deleting AI aircraft from the mission editor.
 Doing so will result in script errors.
 - Logistics capable aircraft where categorized by what maked logical sense on what they can carry.
 In case you would like to enable logistics for other aircraft you can do so by adding a doScript action afther the scripts are loaded in the initialization trigger in the mission editor and overriding the values in there like this: